LillyRizuri/meowscrub/README.md

 ```
  - `PREFIX` is your bot's prefix
  - `OWNERID` is your User ID.
 Or someone else's ID if you'd like. (`OWNERID2` also exists in this source code, so if you want to have only one bot owner, delete `process.env.OWNERID2` somewhere in  `./src/index.js`)
+ - `GUILD_TEST` is (your guild to test your bot)'s ID. (used for logging user id to that guild for the global chat feature)
  - `DISCORDINVITE` is your invite link to your server (surround it with these: <>)
  - `TOKEN` is your Discord Bot Token
  - `GENIUS` is for the lyrics command.
 Obtain it here: http://genius.com/api-clients